KajalMishra-29/Cozy-Corners-fullstack/readme.md

 `Passport.js` is used for authentication and authorization.
 `passport-local-mongoose` is used for `hashing` and `salting` passwords.

+## Technologies Used

+- **Backend**: Node.js, Express.js, MongoDB, Mongoose
+- **Frontend**: EJS, Bootstrap
+- **Middleware**: method-override, express.json, express.urlencoded
+- **Validation**: Joi Schema Validation
+- **Authentication**: Passport.js,

+## Architecture - MVC Pattern

+CozyCorners follows the Model-View-Controller (MVC) architectural pattern:

+- Model:

+  - Defines `Schema` and interacts with the database using Mongoose.
+  - Models include Listing, User, Review, and Booking.
+  - Relationships between models are managed using `MongoDB references (ObjectId)`.

+- View:

+  - The frontend is rendered using `EJS templating`.
+  - `EJS-Mate` is used for layout inheritance and dynamic UI rendering.
+  - `Bootstrap` provides a responsive design.

+- Controller:

+  - Express framework to define routing in `(/routes)` and handle request processing (/controllers).
+  - Controllers in `/controllers` handle CRUD operations for listings, users, review and bookings.
+  - Middleware functions are used for validation, authentication, and error handling.

+- Routes:
+  - Routes are organized in the `/routes` folder.
+  - Separate route files exist for `listings`, `users`, `reviews`, and `bookings`.

 ## Features

 - **CRUD for Rental Listings** : Users can create, view, edit, and delete property listings.